debsanm/fc_assignment_week1/README.md

 I am sorry that I am unable to turn in my homework at this time.
 First, I ate a rotten [Food], which made me turn [Color] and extremely ill.
 I came down with a fever of [Number 100-120].
 Next, my [Adjective] pet [Animal] must have smelled the remains of the [Food] on my homework, because he ate it.
 I am currently rewriting my homework and hope you will accept it late.

 Sincerely,

 [Your Name]

+## Assignment 4
+Given 4 integers, output their product and their average using integer arithmetic.

+Ex: If the input is:

+8 10 5 4
+the output is:

+1600 6
+Note: Integer division discards the fraction.
+Hence the average of 8 10 5 4 is output as 6, not 6.75.

+Also output the product and average using floating-point arithmetic.

+Output each floating-point value with three digits after the decimal point, which can be achieved by executing cout << fixed << setprecision(3); once before all other cout statements.

+Hint: Convert the input values from int to double.

+Ex: If the input is:

+8 10 5 4
+the output is:

+1600 6
+1600.000 6.750